-Your brain is a muscle.
+Your brain is like a muscle.
 To keep it as fit as the rest of your body, you have to exercise it.
-Brain exercises can be active and physical or passive and mental.
+Left brain exercises can be active and physical or passive and mental.
 Stimulating one hemisphere can further refine your brain-building efforts.
 By activating the left side of your brain, you will enhance your ability to analyze words and numbers.

 Significance of the Left Brain

 Your cerebrum makes up the bulk of your brain and has two parts, the left and right hemispheres.
 Both sides communicate with each other through the corpus callosum, a network of nerves.

 Each hemisphere of your brain controls the muscles and senses on the opposite side of your body.
 The left hemisphere is responsible for mental activities like logic, analysis, speech, language and numbers.

 It's important to note that left brain stimulation can be increased by using the right side of the body or engaging in activities like problem-solving or playing a musical instrument.